How To Manage Inventory During Holiday Season

 In simple terms, good inventory management system saves money.
 Install a proper inventory management software, which will keep your products organised, ensure full stock control and make the execution of orders easy.
 Otherwise, you may end up in an ineffective perpetual inventory management and unaware of dead stock.
-Accurate forecast of your stock is essential, and you can’t do it properly without tracking your inventory.
+Accurate forecast of your stock is essential, and you can’t provide proper pick and pack services without tracking your inventory.

 It’s a must for effective inventory management.
 No warehouse manager likes returns, but they can’t be avoided.
 What’s more, returns are likely to increase during the holiday season.
 This is because customers who received the item as a gift may not like it.
 Customers may also simply want to exchange products or swap sizes.
 If your returns policy is strong and robust, it means you will have a fast turnaround, with notifications of returns to speed up the process and keep customers happy.
 This will avoid bad customer reviews on your website and social media.
 Besides, your staff will appreciate a good returns policy that will help them process returns promptly, manage inventory and maintain customer satisfaction.

 These are the few most important goals to keep in mind if you sell online through your ecommerce website during peak times and want to effectively manage inventory.
 However, after a certain point, you should consider outsourcing your entire Order Fulfilment process.
-We’ve noticed that e-commerces closing up on 50+ orders a week take a substantial financial and operational gain from handing over the order fulfilment process to the experts who have experience with successful inventory management.
+The Storage Place team noticed that e-commerces closing up on 50+ orders a week take a substantial financial and operational gain from handing over the order fulfilment process to the experts who have experience with successful inventory management.